nikbearbrown/The-Environmental-Cost-of-AI/README.md

-# The Environmental Impact of AI
+# Balancing Innovation and Sustainability: How Enterprises Can Embrace AI Responsibly

 **Abstract**